Fir3Fly1995/CowBOYs-SC/readme.md

 # This is a readme for Space CowBOYs!
+The actual map to where everything can be found!
+Enjoy!
+### Links
 * https://github.com/Fir3Fly1995/CowBOYs-SC for the repo.
 * https://github.com/users/Fir3Fly1995/projects/3/views/1 For all tasks and status indications
 * https://github.com/users/Fir3Fly1995/projects/3/views/2 For a clear idea of progression for things.